Shona Robison

-Shona McRory Robison (born 26 May 1966) is a Scottish politician serving as the Cabinet Secretary for Social Justice, Housing and Local Government since 2021.
-A member of the Scottish National Party (SNP), she has been the Member of the Scottish Parliament (MSP) for Dundee City East since 2003 and was an additional member for the North East Scotland region from 1999 to 2003.
+Shona McRory Robison (born 26 May 1966) is a Scottish politician who has served as Cabinet Secretary for Finance and Local Government since 2023.
+A member of the Scottish National Party (SNP), she previously served as Deputy First Minister of Scotland from 2023 to 2024.
+Robison has been the Member of the Scottish Parliament (MSP) for Dundee City East since 2003 and was an additional member for the North East Scotland region from 1999 to 2003.

-Born in England, Robison studied at the University of Glasgow and Jordanhill College.
-She was an active member of the SNP's youth wing and worked in Glasgow City Council's Social Work Department, until her election to the Scottish Parliament in 1999.

 Robison served as Minister for Public Health and Sport from 2007 to 2011.
-She then served as Minister for Commonwealth Games and Sport from 2011 to April 2014, when she was promoted to the Scottish Cabinet by Alex Salmond as Cabinet Secretary for Commonwealth Games, Sport, Equalities and Pensioners' Rights by Alex Salmond.
-When Sturgeon succeeded Salmond as First Minister in November 2014, she appointed Robison the Cabinet Secretary for Health and Sport.
+She then oversaw the Scottish Government's preparations for the 2014 Commonwealth Games as Minister for Commonwealth Games and Sport from 2011 to April 2014, when she was promoted to the Scottish Cabinet by Alex Salmond as Cabinet Secretary for Commonwealth Games, Sport, Equalities and Pensioners' Rights.
+When Nicola Sturgeon succeeded Salmond as First Minister in November 2014, she appointed Robison the Cabinet Secretary for Health and Sport.

-In 2018, she resigned from government during a cabinet reshuffle and returned to the backbenches, where she served on the justice and health committees.
-In 2021, Robison returned to Sturgeon’s government as the Social Justice Secretary.
+In 2018, she resigned from government during a cabinet reshuffle after being widely criticised for her poorly received tenure as Health Secretary.
+She returned to the backbenches, where she served on the justice and health committees.
+In 2021, Robison returned to Sturgeon's government as the Cabinet Secretary for Social Justice, Housing and Local Government.
+During her tenure in the position, she oversaw the government's efforts to pass the controversial Gender Recognition Reform (Scotland) Bill.

+Following Sturgeon's resignation as first minister in 2023, Robison was appointed Deputy First Minister and Finance Secretary by Humza Yousaf in his new government.
+After Yousaf's resignation and the subsequent appointment of John Swinney as First Minister in 2024, Robison resigned as Deputy First Minister but retained her finance portfolio in Cabinet, with additional responsibility for local government.

 Early life

-Shona McRory Robison was born on 26 May 1966 in Redcar, England.
-Robison attended Alva Academy in Clackmannanshire.
+Shona McRory Robison was born in Redcar, North Riding of Yorkshire, England, on 26 May 1966.
+She attended Alva Academy in Clackmannanshire.
 She gained a Master of Arts in Social Science at the University of Glasgow in 1989.
 The following year, she gained a Postgraduate Cert in Community Education at Jordanhill College.

-Robison was an active member of the Scottish National Party's youth wing, where she met the likes of Nicola Sturgeon and Fiona Hyslop.
+Robison joined the Scottish National Party (SNP) in 1988.
+She was an active member of the party's youth wing the Young Scottish Nationalist, now known as Young Scots for Independence, where she met the likes of Nicola Sturgeon and Fiona Hyslop.

 Before being elected to the Scottish Parliament, she worked in Glasgow City Council's Social Work Department.